gibbok/typescript-book/README.md

 #### Property Decorator

-Useful to change the behavior of a property.
-In the following code we have a script to set a property to text to be always uppercase:
+Useful for changing the behavior of a property, such as modifying the initialization values.
+In the following code, we have a script that sets a property to always be in uppercase:

 ```typescript
 function upperCase<T>(